romankis95/Ansible-for-beginners/README.md

-# Ansible for beginners
+# Ansible for beginners extended with advanced topics

-My journey into learning ansible for automation.
+My journey into learning ansible for automation with basic and real life use cases.
+Advanced concepts will be added in the notes and will be tagged properly.

+PS: all the passwords, ssh keys and other sensible information are fake.

 ## Objectives